Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

 # Marketing Analytics Dashboard – Power BI

 This project is a marketing analytics case study built in Power BI to analyze the performance of paid campaigns promoting data and analytics programs.
-It turns raw ad export data into an interactive dashboard that helps answer which campaigns, audiences, and cities drive the best results at the lowest cost.[file:1]
+It turns raw ad export data into an interactive dashboard that helps answer which campaigns, audiences, and cities drive the best results at the lowest cost.

 ---